Bernstein-von Mises theorems for time evolution equations: Functional Bernstein--von Mises theorems

 \begin{proposition} The cylindrical law of $\mathbb W$ defines a tight centred Gaussian Borel probability measure $\mathcal N_{\theta_0}$ on $H^{-a}(\Omega)$ for every $a>1+d/2$. \end{proposition}

-One may show further that $a>1+d/2$ is necessary for this result to be true (similar to \cite{N20}, Proposition 6), in particular $\mathbb W$ does not extend to a Gaussian random function with sample paths in $L^2(\Omega)$.
+One may show further that $a>1+d/2$ is necessary for this result to be true (similar to \cite{N20}, Proposition 6, or Proposition 2.7 in \cite{KN25}), in particular $\mathbb W$ does not extend to a Gaussian random function with sample paths in $L^2(\Omega)$.